 Timeline of Recognition for ARC and Intactivism

-Our work has borne very satisfying fruit over the past year.
+Our work has borne very satisfying fruit in recent years.
 As opposition continues and even expands in certain areas, ARC and our fellow intactivists are making unprecedented inroads in safeguarding genital integrity, achieving goals of which we could only have dreamt in past years.

 While this was a major setback, we sat tight and wrote a letter to the AAP’s Pediatrics journal, which was not published by Pediatrics but was published elsewhere.
 The German Pediatrics Association read our statement online and cited us in their report on male circumcision to the German Parliament, perhaps the most incriminating report ever on male circumcision from a doctors organization.
 We were cited for our exemplary efforts in the United States working to end circumcision.